ali-shoaib-goraya/Data-Science-Project/README.md

 # Pakistan Aisa Q hai?

-Welcome to the "Pakistan Aisa Q hai?" data science project!
-This project aims to explore various indicators to understand the status of Pakistan compared to other countries.
+Welcome to the "Pakistan Aisa Q hai?" data science semester project!
+This project explores various indicators to understand Pakistan's status compared to other countries.
 It involves data analysis, visualization, and ranking based on different factors.

 ## Overview

-The project is open source and welcomes contributions from the community.
-It utilizes Python for data processing and analysis, including functions to calculate averages, replace zeros with averages, find maximum and minimum values, and sort data.
-The data is sourced from a CSV file using the pandas library.
+This project is part of a semester assignment and aims to demonstrate skills in data analysis and visualization using Python.
+The code analyzes a dataset containing various socio-economic indicators and provides insights into Pakistan's position globally.

 ## Project Structure